Richmond–San Rafael Ferry Company: Klamath

-In 1992, the firelog creator Duraflame, INC bought the ferryboat and relocated to Ferry Harbor, a deep-water port of the Port of Stockton, docked for corporate meetings and private events.
-The Bay Area Council paid $1.85 million for the vessel, plus tax, and signed a 15-year lease on July 13, 2021 with the Port of San Francisco, to serve as its floating headquarters.
-With renovations, it will provide approximately 20,000 square feet of office space totaling about 40,000 square feet along with other improvements accommodating corporate meetings and events.
-As the last major steamboat of its kind to operate on the bay, the vessel will also serve as a conference center and be open to the public.
+In 1992, fire log creator Duraflame, Inc bought the ferryboat and relocated her to Ferry Harbor, a deep-water port of the Port of Stockton, docked for corporate meetings and private events.
+The Bay Area Council paid $1.85 million for the vessel, plus tax, and signed a 15-year lease on July 13, 2021, with the Port of San Francisco, to serve as its floating headquarters.
+With renovations, it was to provide about 20,000 square feet of office space totaling about 40,000 square feet along with other improvements accommodating corporate meetings and events.
+As the last major steamboat of its kind to operate on the bay, the vessel would also serve as a conference center and be open to the public.